chriswendt/ietf/draft-ietf-stir-passport.md

 **8.1.1  Media Type Registry Contents Additions Requested**

-This section registers the "application/passport" media type [RFC2046] in the "Media Types" registry [IANA.MediaTypes] in the manner described in RFC 6838 [RFC6838], which can be used to indicate that the content is a PASSporT defined JWT and JWS.
+This section registers the "application/passport" media type [RFC2046] in the "Media Types" registry in the manner described in RFC 6838 [RFC6838], which can be used to indicate that the content is a PASSporT defined JWT and JWS.

 * Type name: application
 * Subtype name: passport
 * Required parameters: n/a
 * Optional parameters: n/a
-* Encoding considerations: 8bit; application/passport values are encoded as a series of base64url-encoded values (some of which may be the empty string), each separated from the next by a single period ('.') character.
+* Encoding considerations: 8bit; application/passport values outside the US-ASCII range are encoded using percent encoding as described in section 2.1 of RFC 3986 (some values may be the empty string), each separated from the next by a single period ('.') character.
 * Security considerations: See the Security Considerations section of RFC 7515.
 * Interoperability considerations: n/a
-* Published specification: draft-ietf-stir-passport-00
+* Published specification: draft-ietf-stir-passport-05
 * Applications that use this media type: STIR and other applications that require identity related assertion
 * Fragment identifier considerations: n/a
 * Additional information: